orbeon/orbeon-forms-doc/form-runner/api/authentication.md

 - The Form Runner Summary page calls the Search API.
 - The Form Runner Detail  page calls the CRUD API.

-In such cases, user is already authorized and authenticated (or may be anonymous) when accessing the page, and the user credentials are directly passed to the internal service call.
+In such cases, the user is already authorized and authenticated (or may be anonymous) when accessing the page, and the user credentials are directly passed to the internal service call.
 In this case, the authorizer is not used at all.

 ## Providing user information